 How is ONE legally structured?

-(RED) is a division of The ONE Campaign, which is recognized under Section 501(c)3.
+(RED) is a division of The ONE Campaign, which is recognised under Section 501(c)3.

 How is ONE funded?